Serbian Students Protest At Pro-government Media propaganda - UrduPoint

 - Independent media under threat -

 Informer is among the most widely-read newspapers in Serbia, with 57,028 copies printed daily.
-It is cheaper than its competitors at just 40 Serbian dinars ($0.36) a copy.
+It is cheaper than its competitors at just 40 Serbian dinars ($0.

 The group claims its TV channel is the "most watched among cable networks" in the country.